Rafae1CM/Rafae1CM/README.md

 <meta charset="UTF-8">

-# Olá, meu nome é Rafael!
+# 👋 Olá, meu nome é Rafael!

-Eu sou um estudante da ciência da computação.
+I'm developer and I like to study programming more and more.

 ## Tecnologias e Ferramentas